 I also have a niece with autism, and I am passionate about helping families with children with special needs.

 I graduated from the University of Connecticut School of Law, with honors in 1986 and began practicing law at a large downtown firm, Schatz & Schatz, Ribicoff & Kotkin, and then a smaller downtown firm, Cohn, Birnbaum & Shea.
 I joined Jacobs, Walker, Rice & Basche in 1991 and worked there for 17 years.
 In 2008, I opened my own office and maintained a solo practice for 8 years.
-In 2016, I joined Hassett & George, PC to better serve my clients by offering a full range of legal services I could not provide on my own.
-Now in addition to wills, trusts and estates, I can offer clients top notch professionals to help with business formations, commercial and residential real estate, divorce and criminal matters, personal injury cases, and commercial litigation and collection matters.
+In 2016, I joined Hassett & George, PC where I practiced for almost 6 years.
+I recently join Brown, Paindiris & Scott to be a part of a 6 person estate planning department to better serve my clients.
+In addition to wills, trusts and estates, I can offer clients top notch professionals to help with business formations, commercial and residential real estate, divorce and criminal matters, personal injury cases, and commercial litigation and collection matters.

 With my friend and neighbor across the street, I bought a 1986, 19 foot O’Day sailboat a few years ago.
 Every time we took the boat out we learned something, often the hard way.
 Yes, it’s true, we lost (actually, it really was me) our winch handle on our first trip out.
 I replaced it with a floating one, knowing that it would probably fall overboard again sometime.
 We are looking forward a little more sailing and a little less learning.